krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

   - __after CloudFront receives the response__ from the origin, origin response,
   - __before CloudFront forwards the response__ to the viewer and that's called the viewer response.

+### Amazon Route 53

+Amazon Route 53 automatically creates the Name Server (NS) and Start of Authority (SOA) records for the hosted zones.

+The Alias record is a Route 53 specific record type.
+The Alias is pointed to the DNS name of the service.
+Alias records work like a CNAME record in that you can map one DNS name (e.g. example.com) to another ‘targetʼ DNS name (e.g. elb1234.elb.amazonaws.com).
+An Alias record can be used for resolving apex / naked domain names (e.g. example.com rather than sub.example.com).
+A CNAME record canʼt be used for resolving apex / naked domain names.

+### Amazon S3 and Glacier

+A bucket owner can grant cross-account permissions to another AWS account (or users in an account) to upload objects.
+- The AWS account that uploads the objects owns them.
+- The bucket owner does not have permissions on objects that other accounts own, however:
+  - The bucket owner pays the charges.
+  - The bucket owner can deny access to any objects regardless of ownership

+You can use the AWS Policy Generator to create a bucket policy for your Amazon S3 bucket.

+Bucket and object permissions are independent of each other.

+#### Transfer acceleration

+Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and your Amazon S3 bucket.

+S3 Transfer Acceleration leverages Amazon CloudFrontʼs globally distributed AWS Edge Locations.

+Transfer acceleration is as secure as a direct upload to S3

+Must use one of the following endpoints:
+- .s3-accelerate.amazonaws.com.
+- .s3-accelerate.dualstack.amazonaws.com (dual-stack option)

+__Cross Region Replication requires versioning__ to be enabled on the source and destination buckets.

+__Replication is 1:1__ (one source bucket, to one destination bucket).
+You can configure __separate S3 Lifecycle rules on the source and destination buckets__.

+#### Static Websites

+You can use a custom domain name with S3 using a __Route 53 Alias record__.

+When using a custom domain name the __bucket name must be the same as the domain name__.

+__Does not support HTTPS/SSL__

+Only supports __GET and HEAD requests__ on objects.

+To enable website hosting on a bucket, specify:
+- An __Index document__ (default web page).
+- Error document (optional).

 ### Architecture Patterns

 #### An elastic load balancer must be resolvable using a company's public domain name, a Route 53 hosted zone already exists.